mendix/docker-mendix-buildpack/README.md

 ## Features

-This project uses the same base technology that Mendix uses to run application in Cloud Foundry (the [mendix cloudfoundry buildpack](https://github.com/mendix/cf-mendix-buildpack)).
+This project uses the same base technology that Mendix uses to run the application in Cloud Foundry (the [mendix cloudfoundry buildpack](https://github.com/mendix/cf-mendix-buildpack)).

 * Compilation of a Mendix application from project sources
 * Automatic generation of the configuration (_m2ee.yaml_)
 * Startup of the application when the container is spin up
-* Configured [nginx](https://nginx.org/) as reverse proxy
+* Configured [nginx](https://nginx.org/) as the reverse proxy

 ### Current limitations